Oshansheru/the-pipe/README.md

 # ✨ First Pipeline Challenge — Girly Pops Edition ✨

+The Pipe is good, The Pipe is nice.

 Built with caffeine, teamwork, and a little DevOps magic. 💅

 Team Girly Pops